MoeraOrg/moeraorg.github.io/development/protocols/authentication.md

 In situations, when the client cannot change request headers, it can use `auth=` parameter in the URL of the request to pass the token.
-This method is not recommended, because request URLs usually appear in server and proxy logs.
+This method is not recommended because request URLs usually appear in server and proxy logs.

 For example: